unc-network/dashboard/akips_setup/README.md

 ## Trap Alert

+OCNES will take in SNMP trap data for display on the dashboard.
+With the variety of possible traps, we have found it most effective to filter out the traps we do not want to see while sending everything else to OCNES.

 Menu: Admin -> Alerting -> Trap Alerts

 ```
+# Example mute to exclude from dashboard feed
+/NET-SNMP-AGENT-MIB.nsNotifyRestart/ = mute

 # Send all alerts to dashboard
 /.*/ = call custom_post_trap_to_dashboard
 ```